-The SMU triggers an alarm, which has, as preconfigured reaction, an interrupt.
+The SMU triggers an alarm, which has, as preconfigured reaction, an interrupt and a port emergency stop.
 The interrupt turns on an LED.

 The Safety Management Unit (SMU) is configured to trigger an interrupt if an internal software alarm occurs.
-In case of an alarm, an LED will be turned on inside the Interrupt Service Routine.
+In case of an alarm, an LED is turned on inside the Interrupt Service Routine and the port emergency stop is activated.